superhexa/barid-client/README.md

 **Barid** is a fully asynchronous, highly modular, and type-driven Python client for interacting with the [barid.site](https://web.barid.site) temporary email API.
 It is designed for developers who require a professional, extensible, and heavily abstracted interface to manage disposable email inboxes programmatically.

-Barid is engineered with extreme complexity using deep Python patterns like strict type hints, decorators, layered abstraction, and dynamic data models—offering full control over every operation in a highly structured SDK.

 ---

 ## 🧪 Example Usage